How To Stop Loan Shark & Licensed Money Lender Harassment

 The first thing you should do is to make a police report to seek protection and assistance.

-You can call 999 or dial the X-Ah Long hotline at 1800 924 5664 to report loan shark harassment in Singapore, or if you suspect anyone is involved in such activities.
+You can call 999 or dial the X-Ah Long hotline at 1800 924 5664 to report money lender or loan shark harassment in Singapore, or if you suspect anyone is involved in such activities.

 Stop making payments and cut all contact

-You should also immediately cease paying any more money to the illegal money lender, whether you have paid up your loan or not.
+You should also immediately cease paying any more money to the money lender or loan shark, whether you have paid up your loan or not.

-You should also cut off all contact with a loan shark and ignore their phone calls, text messages, or other attempts to contact you.
+You should also cut off all contact with and ignore their phone calls, text messages, or other attempts to contact you.
+You might be putting yourself in harm’s way and you should avoid them at all costs or report them right away.

-Make it a point to ignore all unsolicited contact and marketing messages from moneylenders.
-You can make a complaint to ROM at 1800 2255 529 if you encounter any such communication.
+Make it a point to ignore all unsolicited contact and marketing messages from money lenders.
+If you’re facing harassment from a money lender, or if you encounter any of such communication, do lodge a complaint to ROM at 1800 2255 529.

 Make an application under the Protection from Harassment Act

-If the identity of the loan shark is known to you, you can also apply for a Protection Order under the Protection from Harassment Act (POHA), which criminalises stalking and harassing behaviour.
+If the identity of the loan shark or money lender is known to you, you can also apply for a Protection Order under the Protection from Harassment Act (POHA), which criminalises stalking and harassing behaviour.

 Furthermore, POHA also gives victims the option to sue their harasser for compensation.